Allyson-Robert/X-LAB_Plotting_Manager/docs/dataspecs.md

 - Select a device type - defining the plots that are compatible
 - Setting an experiment date and time
 - Select data sources and label them
-- Save to disk to a valid dataspec JSON file for reuse
+- Save to disk to a valid dataset JSON file for reuse

 This UI is recommended because it ensures correctness and reduces manual JSON editing errors.